7951 E. Maplewood Avenue, Suite 110

 Contact PIOs for local law enforcement interviews, Website: lockdownyourcar.org

-January 12, 2012 – Colorado Auto Theft Investigators (CATI) and Coloradans Against Auto Theft (CAAT) are teaming up the week of January 15-21 to raise public awareness of "puffers"—a term coined by car thieves to describe a vehicle left running unattended.
+January 27, 2013 – Colorado Auto Theft Investigators (CATI) and Coloradans Against Auto Theft (CAAT) are teaming up the week of January 28-February 1 on a statewide awareness and enforcement effort to put the brakes on "puffers"—a term coined by car thieves to describe a vehicle left running unattended.

 CAAT COALITION PARTNERS: